Graduate Certificate in Cyber Security

 Your learning team

 An Australian bachelor’s degree or equivalent in any discipline.
-You may also be considered for the graduate certificate if you have a minimum 5 year’s full-time work experience.
+You may also be considered for the graduate certificate if you have a minimum 5 year’s full-time work experience in a related industry setting.
 Applicants will need to submit a CV.
 Please use plan code: GC036O’ in the application system for this course.

 International students are required to provide current evidence of English language proficiency for admission to RMIT University.
 You can provide your results from one of these three options: